 In the digital world, user experience (UX) is essential to establishing a relationship of trust with visitors.
 Yet some design techniques, known as dark patterns, use subtle strategies to push users to make decisions they wouldn’t have made spontaneously.
-While they can sometimes deliver quick results, these tactics often damage a company’s reputation in the long term.
+While these tactics can sometimes produce quick results, they often damage a company’s reputation in the long term.

-In this article, we explore what dark patterns are, give concrete examples and explain why it’s crucial to avoid them to maintain a relationship of trust with your users.
+In this article, we explore what dark patterns are, give concrete examples and explain why avoiding them is crucial to maintaining a relationship of trust with your users.

 The term dark patterns refers to intentionally deceptive design techniques that manipulate users into performing actions against their will.
 These techniques are often invisible at first glance, as they are hidden in navigation options, payment pages or subscription forms.